LACMIP/emu/docs/_documentation/relationships.md

 title: Associating Records
 navcat: Workflows
 tags: cataloging
-last_modified_at: 2019-12-05
+last_modified_at: 2020-05-12
 ---

 Specimens that are physically stuck together but represent different taxa must be cataloged separately (e.g., when a bivalve and gastropod are preserved on the same rock, or when a trace fossil is found on a body fossil).
-These records must be associated using the [*Relationships* tab](https://lacmip.github.io/emu/documentation/catalogue/) in the Catalogue module.
+These records must be associated using the [Relationships tab](https://lacmip.github.io/emu/documentation/catalogue/) in the Catalogue module.

 ## Workflow